-Through the combination of exponential increases in information, examples, computation, memory and new chip designs (eg. GPUs) we now have the opportunity to find new Patterns in large oceans of data.
+By combining exponential increases in information, examples, computation, memory and new chip designs (e.g. GPUs), we now have the opportunity to find new patterns in large oceans of data.

-A new lens and approach to Calculative Reasoning as recently outlined by University of Toronto Professor Brian Cantwell Smith that can be embraced by humans as instruments in judgement and our Semantic thinking of Reality.
+A new lens and approach to Calculative Reasoning, as recently outlined by University of Toronto Professor Brian Cantwell Smith that can be embraced by humans as instruments in judgement — new tools for extending the frontiers of Semantic Abstraction.